 - Uncle Ben – So, no dead Uncle in the MCU.
-Will he ever be referenced in a sequel?
+Will he ever be referenced in a sequel beyond repurposed luggage?
 Do we even need that?
 I’m not sure.
 Obviously, I feel his death permeating throughout Homecoming’s proceedings, and that’s essential to the character.
-Addressing Ben in some flashback or dream sequence feels more than a little clunky, but I would like a reference at some point.
+Addressing Ben in some flashback or dream sequence feels more than a little clunky, but I would like an acknowledgment at some point.

 - Miles Morales – He’s the unseen nephew of Aaron Davis.
 Comic book fans know that he’ll eventually don a pair of Spidey Underoos as well.
 That does involve an alternate dimension and the death of their Peter Parker, but then Doctor Doom sparks the Secret Wars and the multiverse collapses and then….geez, yeah, don’t worry about any of that.
 The MCU will streamline Miles into the costume one day.
-Until then, enjoy his animated adventure due in theaters at the end of the year.
+Until then, enjoy his animated adventure.

 - The Shocker Part I – “I’m The Shocker!”
 This sap enjoys his job a little too much and allows his ego to get the best of him.
 Unable to remain discreet with the alien tech, The Shocker lets loose on Spider-Man in the suburbs surrounding Toomes’ family home.
 Unwise.
 The Vulture vaporizes him in a fit of rage, and Logan Marshall-Green loses the mantel to Bokeem Woodbine.